aws-samples/speedup-llm-inference-with-medusa-framework-on-amazon-sagemaker/README.md

 The original paper authors report inference token generation speed-ups of up to 2x-3.6x depending on the framework version.

 Amazon SageMaker AI provides a fully managed machine learning service that makes it easy to build, train, and deploy high-quality machine learning (ML) models.
-Running Medusa framework on Amazon SageMaker AI would allow you to quickly scale up your Medusa model training process as the service handles heavy lifting of infrastructure provisioning for you.
+Running Medusa framework on Amazon SageMaker AI allows you to quickly scale up your Medusa model training process as the service handles heavy lifting of infrastructure provisioning for you.
 Furthermore, you can leverage Amazon SageMaker AI real-time endpoints with [Text Generation Inference (TGI)](https://github.com/huggingface/text-generation-inference) container to run scalably your inference server with Medusa inference speed-ups.